av/harbor/README.md

 # Eject from Harbor into a standalone Docker Compose setup
 # Will export related services and variables into a standalone file.
 harbor eject searxng llamacpp > docker-compose.harbor.yml

+# Run a build-in LLM benchmark with
+# your own tasks
+harbor bench

 # Gimmick/Fun Area